Azure/kubernetes-hackfest/labs/create-aks-cluster/README.md

    K8SVERSION=1.23.5
    ```

-   > The below command can take 10-20 minutes to run as it is creating the AKS cluster.
-Please be PATIENT and grab a coffee...
+   > The below command can take 3-5 minutes to run as it is creating the AKS cluster.

    ```bash
    # Create AKS Cluster